ray-chunkit-chung/eda-economy/README.md

 Aggregate macro economic data.
 Implementation is minimal and as less abstract as possible.

-This script is designed to aggregate macroeconomic data from various sources, including debts, TODO: gdp, inflation, and interest rates.
+This script is designed to aggregate macroeconomic data from various sources, including debts, gdp, inflation, and interest rates.
 It uses the OpenAI API to process and summarize the data.
 A few dollars of llm costs to run this script.

 ## How to run this script